xreedev/Automated-Certificate-Generator/README.md

 # Automated Certificate Generator

-This Program was built inorder to automate the sports day certificate generator process for my college.
+This Program was built in order to automate the sports day certificate generation process for my college.
-If you are planning to use it go through README file and mdoify code.
+If you plan to use it, go through the README file and modify the code.

 ## Features
 - Generates certificates automatically from a template.